sagemath/sagewiki_to_gh-2022-10-10/days15/projects.md

   * Implement chain maps (MinRes can lift an arbitrary cocycle - from this the multiplicative structure is evident, including Toda brackets)
-  * Create spectral sequence datatype to accept Ext algebras and modules as inputs, and differentials (calculated using Bruner's thesis in case of H_\infty ring spectra) (lazy evaluation essential here) and use algebra structure to extend and explore consequences.
+  * Create spectral sequence datatype to accept Ext algebras and modules as inputs, and differentials (calculated using Bruner's thesis in case of $H_\infty$ ring spectra) (lazy evaluation essential here) and use algebra structure to extend and explore consequences.
+  * Use Palmieri's Steenrod algebra routines to minimize effort in describing modules

 == Quaternion Algebras (implement odd power of p dividing level case) ==